 AOL has a strong strategy, a clear mission and a firm commitment to delivering value

 AOL (NYSE: AOL) is a media technology company with a mission to simplify the internet for consumers and creators by unleashing the world's best builders of culture and code.
-As the 4th largest online property in the U.S., with more than 200 million monthly consumers of its premium brands, AOL is at the center of disruption of how content is being produced, distributed, consumed and monetized by connecting publishers with advertisers on its global, programmatic content and advertising platforms.
+As the 4th largest online property in the U.S., with approximately 200 million monthly consumers of its premium brands, AOL is at the center of disruption of how content is being produced, distributed, consumed and monetized by connecting publishers with advertisers on its global, programmatic content and advertising platforms.
 AOL's opportunity lies in shaping the future of the digitally connected world for decades to come.
 Follow us on twitter @AOL_Inc.

 In 2010 AOL celebrated its 25th anniversary as a leading global Web services company.
 When first started, the company was known as Quantum Computer Services offering an online service named Q-Link.
 Quantum launched its first instant messenger service in 1989 and welcomed users with that familiar saying 'You've got mail!'.

 It wasn't until 1991 that Quantum was renamed America Online through an employee contest.
 The following year, America Online, commonly called AOL, went public on NASDAQ.
 Starting in 1993, our disk mailings connected thousands of households to the Internet, and two years later we reached our one million member mark.
 In 1995, AOL extended its service internationally and launched AOL Germany.

 As more and more users connected to the Internet, AOL began expanding its products and services.
 In 1995, AOL debuted the AOL.com homepage.
 The next year AOL reached five million members and introduced a flat-rate pricing program.
 That same year, AOL launched the Buddy List for chatting and welcomed the Running Man as a new AOLer.
 Two years later, the Buddy List was inducted into the Smithsonian collection.